MESD/SettingsBundle/Resources/doc/index.md

 ###Create a new Hive:

 Since hives are application wide, you may only need a single `hive`.
-If your application is rather large and can be broken down into sub-applications, you might create a `hive` for each sub-application.
+If your application is rather large and can be broken down into sub-applications or modules, you might create a `hive` for each sub-application or module.

+**Note:**

+> By default hives are created with the settings defined at the cluster level.
+> If youd like your settings defined at the hive level, add the `--definedAtHive`
+> option to the create hive command.

 ``` bash